rrcobb/backgammon/devlog.md

 What if we train for longer?
 Will we still end up in a similar spot?
 Maybe we could train until we reach that spot (difference between updates is small, or something) and then bail there (e.g. when we've converged / loss is not dropping any more, though we don't have a proper loss exactly right now).

 So, cool!
 We can train some parameters in a heuristic function.
 Next, the world!

+### improving heuristic parameter learning

+would it make sense to have some decay for the learning for earlier moves in the game? or... ones that are more decisive?

+maybe we can do something where we model the winning percentages, and use rollouts to update the model from different points, which could lead to less bias from bad games -- or at least, lead to a better loss function, because we have a proper error term, rather than just propagating the binary win/loss?

+Likely we need to rewrite the evaluation function so that it predicts within some fixed scale (0-1 or -1 to 1 or something) instead of just arbitrary reals.

+Also: we are currently hill-climbing, which means we could get trapped in local maxima.
+Should we have something that injects some randomness / starts in a different configuration / learns and mixes (genetically or similar?)

+## UI / done...

+- fonts
+- colors

+## UI / TODO

+- game history
+- tweak game controls

+- show the valid moves
+- show what moved (arrows? shadows?)
+- display about the strategy
+  - strategy descriptions
+  - show probabilities of hits / other events
+  - show current pip count for each player
+  - highlight blots
+  - highlight primes
+- undo / redo

+- first roll // first turn
+- starting roll
+- doubling cube
+- scorekeeping between games

+- interactive mode / "human player" strategy -- play against the AI
+- strategy for user to play against the computer
+- fuzz / property testing
+- eventually, if the game really needs faster play, we can try optimizing again
+  - parallelize, maybe bun workers
+  - see if we can find hotspots and optimize them down
+- evaluation / strategy comparison
+  - we have the tournament, but we could add a difference-of-rollouts method
+  - find differences, then rollout from the differences to compare (e.g. how they do 'real' evals between top-of-the-line models)

 ## neural net thoughts